Nikolai558/FE-BUDDYBot/Docs/Bot Commands/Discord Event Commands.md

 # Discord Event Commands
 ## User Joined Guild Event
-`When a user joins the guild (discord server), this event is triggered.` The bot will check a users status on the [VATUSA](https://www.vatusa.net/) website.
-If the user has an account and their discord is linked to that account, one of the following roles is assigned based on what is returned from the VATUSA website.
+`When a user joins the guild (discord server), this event is triggered.` The bot will check a users status on the [VATUSA](https://www.vatusa.net/) site.
+If the user has an account and their discord is linked to that account, one of the following roles is assigned based on what is returned from the VATUSA site.
 * "ARTCC STAFF"
 * "VERIFIED"

-This command will also change the users **nickname** to what is returned from the VATUSA website in the following format:
+This command will also change the users **nickname** to what is returned from the VATUSA site in the following format:

 `{First Name} {Last Name} | {ARTCC}`